Get the List of Tasks task.item.list

 echo '</PRE>';

-Get a list of tasks with IDs 1, 2, 3, 4, 5, 6, selecting only the fields ID and TITLE.
+Get the list of tasks with IDs 1, 2, 3, 4, 5, 6, selecting only the fields ID and TITLE.
 Pagination mode — 2 items per page, 2nd page.
 Sorting by ID — descending.

 curl -X POST \